 3. Sexual Intimacy

 Intimacy in a relationship is a feeling of being close, emotionally connected, and supported.
 Sexual intimacy is one of the most critical factors in romantic relationships, and intimacy issues can occur from many contributing factors.
-Lack of emotional connection often translates into a lack of sexual intimacy.
+A lack of emotional connection often translates into a lack of intimacy.
 It may make you feel disconnected from your partner.
 Other factors like hectic schedules and children may also impact sexual intimacy and take a toll on your relationship.

 Talk to your partner and find out what is affecting the intimacy in your relationship.
 If it is because of some ongoing issue or conflict, try to resolve it.
 Take some time out for both of you and do activities together, as couples who play together, stay together!
 You may even talk to a counselor.

 Every couple needs personal space in a relationship.
 It is not selfish to have time for yourself.
 However, it is essential to get the balance right.
 Unnecessary space can often make both of you drift apart.
 If your partner says they need space, do not hit the panic button immediately.

 Talk to them and understand why they need space they might feel stressed at work or havent met their friends for long.
 Instead of getting defensive, be curious.
 Finding out the root cause can make it easier for you to understand.
 Make sure that space does not feel like the distance between you both.
 Communication is the key.

 5. Unrealistic Expectations

 You cannot tailor a relationship to your liking.
 While a healthy relationship depends on efforts and dedication from both, unrealistic expectations can kill that in a moment.
 For instance, expecting your partner will always be romantic and never argue over anything, and everything will run smoothly these are unrealistic expectations.
 When your partner fails to meet such expectations, it causes conflict.